Guided Walks in NZ: How Fit Should You Be to Join?

 If you get around the golf course on a regular basis, this is also probably a good start.
 Test those ankles and knees on some harder terrain to see how they go.

-How Hard Are The Walks?
+How Hard Are The Walks in New Zealand?

 We’ll be walking anywhere between 4 and 8 hours per day on a wide variety of tracks.
 We cover changeable terrain in all kinds of weather conditions.
 You carry just a day pack.
 No more than say, 3 – 5 kilograms depending on how much water you like to carry.
 If you’re not used to walking with a day pack, do a test-run near your home and adjust from there.